SimonKovacsp22/Banchmark-App/README.md

 - Show HTML and CSS of first page

 (2) click on PROCEED button
-- Hide text in <div> id="welcome-page-text" <div> with checkbox and PROCEED button
+- Hide text in  id="welcome-page-text"  with checkbox and PROCEED button
 - Proceed to first question (only if the check box is marked 'checked')
-- Show Question <div>, Show buttons with answers <div>, timer(start countdown), footer with question counter
+- Show Question , Show buttons with answers , timer(start countdown), footer with question counter

 (3) select answer by clicking on one of the buttons
 - Selected button changes color